jagope/apuntes/pwa.md

 </html>
 ```

-Next, create a file named style.css in the css folder and add a reference in then main.html file
+Next, create a file named style.css in the css folder and add a reference in then main.html file:
 ```html
 <head>
   ...